A curvature approach to fatness: Some new rigidity results for fat bundles

+The topology considered in $\rm{Aut}(\cal V)$ is the topology defined by the submersion $\sigma\times \tau:\rm{Aut}(\cal V)\to M\times M$ along with the operator norm on $\rm{Iso}(\cal V_x,\cal V_y)$ induced by the metric on $M$.
+The space $\cal E$ inherits a topology and a groupoid structure from $\rm{Aut}(\cal V)$.
+The analogous corresponding of the ``compact holonomy group'' for general Riemannian foliations is given in the following. \begin{definition}[Bounded Holonomy] We say that a Riemannian foliation has bounded holonomy if there is a constant $L$ such that, for every holonomy field $\xi$, $|\xi(1)|\leq L|\xi(0)|$. \end{definition} \begin{example}[Proposition 3.4 in \cite{speranca2017on}] If the structure group of a given Riemannian submersion $\pi:(M,\ga)\rightarrow (B,\ga_B)$ with compact connected total space is compact, the Riemannian foliation induced by the connected component of the fibers has bounded holonomy.
+In particular, any fat Riemannian foliation satisfies the bounded holonomy condition. \end{example}

-Since Wilking introduced what is now referred to as the \emph{Dual Foliation} in \cite{wilkilng-dual}, the concept of weaker curvature conditions leading to obstructions on such a foliation has been explored.
-Of particular interest in this work is Sperança's result, presented in \cite[Theorem 6.2]{speranca2017on}: \begin{theorem}[Sperança] Let $(M,\ga)$ be a compact connected Riemannian manifold with a Riemannian foliation $\cal F$ of bounded holonomy and positive vertizontal curvature.
+\begin{theorem}[Theorem 6.2 in \cite{speranca2017on}] Let $(M,\ga)$ be a compact connected Riemannian manifold with a Riemannian foliation $\cal F$ of bounded holonomy and positive vertizontal curvature.
 Then, the dual foliation $\cal F^{\#}$ has only one leaf. \end{theorem}

-On the other hand, in \cite{speranca_grove} it is proved that \begin{theorem}[Sperança] Let $(M,\ga)$ be a compact Riemannian manifold with non-negative sectional curvature with a Riemannian foliation $\cal F$ of totally geodesic leaves.
-Then, for each $x\in M$, if $L_x^{\#}$ denotes the dual leaf at $x$, it holds that \end{theorem} Therefore, the combination of the two former results recovers a geometrical connection between the Ambrose--Singer's Theorem and fatness: \begin{corollary} Let $(M,\ga)$ be a compact connected Riemannian manifold with a fat Riemannian foliation $\cal F$ of bounded holonomy and totally geodesic leaves.
-If $\ga$ has non-negative sectional curvature then for each $x\in M$ it holds that $\cal V_x = \mathrm{span}\left\{A_XY(x) : X,Y \in \cal H_x\right\}$. \end{corollary} For completeness, we both prove Theorem \ref{thm:llohannunpublished} and add some comments on Riemannian foliations on non-negatively curved manifolds.
-We do not claim originality for the remaining of this section, and the content described are original ideas of Sperança.

-\begin{lemma} Let $\cal F$ be a totally geodesic Riemannian foliation with a compact holonomy group on a compact non-negatively curved Riemannian manifold $(M,\ga)$.
-Then, for every $x\in M$, there is a neighborhood of $x$ and a $\tau>0$ such that